eidosmontreal/unreal-vdb/README.md

 It is using a self-contained and lightweight code-path to render `VdbVolumes` on screen.
 Iterations are much faster, recompiling shaders only takes a couple seconds (compared to minutes with Unreal shaders) and you need not worry about classes like `VertexFactory`, `MeshMaterialShader`, `MeshPassProcessor`, `SceneViewExtensions` etc. anymore.
 You can also optionally add a denoiser as a rendering post-process.

-This **Research** mode is also compatible with [Unreal's *path tracer*](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/RayTracing/PathTracer/), allowing for interesting offline possibilities (graphics research, architecture render etc.).
+This **Research** mode is also compatible with [Unreal's *path tracer*](https://docs.unrealengine.com/4.26/en-US/RenderingAndGraphics/RayTracing/PathTracer/), allowing for interesting offline possibilities (graphics research, architecture renders etc.).

 ![VdbActor](Resources/cloud_pathtrace.gif)
 ![DisneyCloud](Resources/research_01.png)